bluebrown/moby-ingress/README.md

-# Docker Swarm Haproxy Manager
+# Docker Swarm Haproxy Ingress Controller

 The aim of this project is to allow writing haproxy configuration in docker-compose.yml files.
 Currently it only works when deploying the services with swarm.